 Provide adequate grace period for TDSPs to plan complex transmission projects.
 The proposed timeline allows a five-month grace period.

-Annually, ERCOT will provide the MTE HITE seed list by June 1st.
-This will allow Market Participants time to evaluate the proposed HITE list prior to an Outage Coordination Working Group (OCWG) meeting that will be held in June.
+Annually, ERCOT will provide the MTE seed list by June 1st.
+This will allow Market Participants time to evaluate the proposed list prior to the June OWG meeting.

-OCWG will hold one or more meetings during June to review the initial HITE seed list.
-OCWG will also meet in August to review elements proposed by stakeholders to be added or removed due to upgrades or other system changes.
-The Chair of OCWG will submit the resulting proposed MTE HITE list to ROS, WMS, and TAC in September for approvals.
-Upon approval, the HITE list will take effect for outages scheduled to begin on or after March 1st of the following year.
+OWG will review the initial seed list in June.
+OWG will also review elements proposed by stakeholders to be added or removed due to upgrades or other system changes.
+If OWG consensus is achieved, the OWG Chair will seek endorsement by ROS and WMS of the resulting list.
+If OWG cannot reach consensus on all of the proposed additions or subtractions, the Chair of OWG will seek a decision on the list, and the inclusion of any non-consensus elements, from ROS and WMS.
+The Chair of ROS will subsequently seek approval of the resulting MTE list, and a decision on any elements about whose inclusion ROS and WMS did not agree, from the TAC.

+Upon TAC approval, the HITE list will take effect for outages scheduled to begin on or after March 1st of the following year.
 If TAC approval is obtained after September 30, the implementation date will be extended beyond March 1st on a day-for-day basis.

-The “OCWG Timeline and Flowchart” document more fully describes the key dates for stakeholder input into this process.
+The “HITE List Timeline and Flowchart” document more fully describes the key dates for stakeholder input into this process.
 There are several guidelines related to this process:

-If a key deadline such as a private or public submission due date falls on a holiday or weekend, it will be considered received on time if provided to the OCWG list serve on the following business day.
+If a key deadline such as a private or public submission due date falls on a holiday or weekend, it will be considered received on time if provided to the OWG list serve on the following business day.

-The OCWG Chair will attempt to schedule the August working group meeting such that the August 1st public submission requests will have been provided to the OCWG list serve for review at least two weeks before the August working group meeting.
+The OWG Chair will attempt to schedule the August working group meeting such that the August 1st public submission requests will have been provided to the OWG list serve for review at least two weeks before the August working group meeting.

-Market participants should provide notice to the OCWG list serve regarding MTE additions/removals submitted by another market participant that are disputed or that require discussion during an OCWG meeting.
+Market participants should provide notice to the OWG list serve regarding MTE additions/removals submitted by another market participant that are disputed or that require discussion during an OWG meeting.

-OCWG Process Timeline
+HITE List Process Timeline

 Posting

-Once TAC has approved the MTE HITE list, ERCOT will process the list to identify each Transmission Element associated with the approved set of MTEs on the HITE list to produce the final Detailed HITE List that will be posted on the MIS.
+Once TAC has approved the MTE list, ERCOT will process the list to identify each Transmission Element associated with the approved set of MTEs on the HITE list to produce the final Detailed HITE List that will be posted on the MIS.